AdamKMcCoy/Life-s-Precious-Moments/README.md

 Everything

 # What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.
+If your project has a lot of features

 It is going to be a semi private photo gallery